A Photo Tour of the Vintage Shasta Compact Travel Trailer

 - Width: 6 Ft.
 6 In

-- Sleeps 4 in two twins & double upper hammock bunks
+- Accommodation: Sleeps 4 in two twins and double upper-hammock bunks

 Shasta Compact Towing Specs: